address: 140 Broadway

 Christopher J. Keller is Chairman of Labaton Sucharow LLP and head of the Firm’s Executive Committee.
 He is based in the Firm’s New York office.
 Chris focuses on complex securities litigation cases and works with institutional investor clients, including some of the world's largest public and private pension funds with tens of billions of dollars under management.

-Chris’s distinction in the plaintiffs’ bar is has earned him recognition from Lawdragon as an “Elite Lawyer in the Legal Profession” and “Leading Plaintiff Financial Lawyer,” as well as recommendations from The Legal 500 for excellence in the field of securities litigation.
+Chris’s distinction in the plaintiffs’ bar has earned him recognition from Lawdragon as an “Elite Lawyer in the Legal Profession” and “Leading Plaintiff Financial Lawyer” and Chambers & Partners USA as a “Noted Practitioner,” as well as recommendations from The Legal 500 for excellence in the field of securities litigation.

 Described by The Legal 500 as a “sharp and tenacious advocate” who “has his pulse on the trends,” Chris has been instrumental in the Firm’s appointments as lead counsel in some of the largest securities matters arising out of the financial crisis, such as actions against Countrywide ($624 million settlement), Bear Stearns ($275 million settlement with Bear Stearns Companies and $19.9 million settlement with Deloitte & Touche LLP, Bear Stearns’ outside auditor), and Goldman Sachs.